unionlabs/union/effect-svelte/README.md

 ## Getting Started

-In lieu of a known alterative, it is suggested to initialize the runtime as a module singleton and to trigger construction in a client hook.
+In lieu of a known alternative, it is suggested to initialize the runtime as a module singleton and to trigger construction in a client hook.

 ### Runtime Definition